 A paraphimosis.
 A. Superior view.
 B. Inferior view.

 Arterial supply to the foreskin is derived from superficial branches of the external pudendal artery which originate from the femoral artery.
 These superficial arteries do not communicate with the deep arteries of the penis.
-Arterial supply to the glans ...
+Arterial supply to the glans penis is derived from the paired ...